notmyHubG/signalSender/README.md

 # signalSender

-Edit variables and run script:
+Edit variables in the .py file for your API, Gmail, App pasword, and then run script:

 python signalSender.py